AmalKottoor/company-frontend/SETUP.md

 ## Project Overview

-This is a modern React application built with Vite, Tailwind CSS 3, and Three.js for OptiAutomata - an industrial automation solutions provider.
+This is a modern React application built with Vite, Tailwind CSS 3, and Three.js for Caelus Technologies - an industrial automation solutions provider.

 ## Prerequisites